wasanchez/wasanchez/README.md

 - 👋 Hi, I’m @wasanchez
-- 👀 I’m interested in martial arts and
+- 👀 I’m interested in working on projects with Node.js, Express.js and TypeScript.
-- 🌱 I’m currently learning japanese and Blazor
+- 🌱 I’m currently learning japanese and Node.js
-- 💞️ I’m looking to collaborate on my own projects
+- 💞️ I’m looking to collaborate on Node.js and .NET projects
 - 📫 How to reach me wasanchez@icloud.com

 <!---